 Another configuration file for Karma.
 We will cover that in the future.

-This files is mandatory for every npm project.
-It contains basic information regarding our project (name, description, license etc.) commands which can be used, dependencies - those are packages required by our application to work correctly, and devDepndencies - again list of packages which are required for our application however only during the development phase.
-I.e. we need Angular CLI only during development to build a final package however on production we don't use it anymore.
+This file is mandatory for every npm project.
+It contains basic information regarding our project (name, description, license etc.) commands which can be used, dependencies — those are packages required by our application to work correctly, and devDepndencies — again a list of packages which are required for our application however only during the development phase.
+I.e. we need Angular CLI only during development to build a final package however on production we don't need it anymore.

 File containing a description of our project.
-All information which we would like provides our users before they start using our app.
+All the information which we would like to provide our userswith before they start using our app.

-Bunch of setting for the compiler.
-Based on this setting it will compile code to JS code which browser can understand.
+A bunch of compiler settings.
+Based on these settings, it will compile code to JS code which that browser can understand.

 TSlint is a useful static analysis tool that checks our TypeScript code for readability, maintainability, and functionality errors.
-Following file contains its configuration.
+This file contains its configuration.
 We will see how it works in a future lesson.